-Any customer when they visit any restaurant has beforehand established service expectations from your restaurant.
+All customers have some pre-conceived expectations form the restaurant before they visit it.
 Both Food and Service are essential for delivering an excellent restaurant service to your valuable customers.
-A restaurant’s owners, managers and its employees all share the responsibility for ensuring that the customers are treated professionally and they leave your restaurant with an overall positive impression of an excellent dining experience and also helps in retaining your customers.
+A restaurant’s owners, managers and its employees all share the responsibility for ensuring that the customers are treated professionally, and they leave your restaurant with an overall positive impression of an excellent dining experience and also helps in retaining your customers.

 Tips for Improving Your Restaurant Service